 Simple English definitions for legal terms

-Read a random definition: counsel and procure
+Read a random definition: NASDAQ

 A continuing offense is when someone commits a crime that continues over a period of time.
 For example, if someone steals money from a bank every day for a month, it is a continuing offense.
 Other types of offenses include stealing someone else's property, committing a crime that is similar to another crime, and attempting to commit a crime that is punishable by law.
 In English law, an arrestable offense is a crime that can result in imprisonment for five years or more.